 Philanthropy is defined as the desire to promote the welfare of others.This group is initially looking at ethics, opportunities by sharing stories, skills and learning.Working with Cultivate we are running a series of roundtable sessions to start the philanthropy conversation.
 See More

-She is a Fellow of the Higher Education Academy (FHEA) and she serves on the editorial review boards of the Journal of Business Ethics and the Journal of Nonprofit and Public Sector Marketing.
+A visiting Fellow at the International Centre for Corporate Social Responsibility (ICCSR), Nottingham University Business School, a Fellow of the Higher Education Academy (FHEA) May serves on the editorial review boards of the Journal of Business Ethics and the Journal of Nonprofit and Public Sector Marketing.